New Mexico Legislative Lottery Scholarship

 Consortium Agreement: Students can maintain full time enrollment by taking classes at multiple public New Mexico secondary educational institutions.
-The Lottery Scholarship will be adjusted to pay tuition accrued at UNM and tuition accrued at the host school, up to $2,519 per semester.
+The Lottery Scholarship will be adjusted to pay tuition accrued at UNM and tuition accrued at the host school, up to $2,519 per semester for the 2014/2015 academic year.
 To mix enrollment between schools, students MUST complete the Consortium Agreement Form and submit it to the Student Financial Aid Office by the end of the 3rd week of classes.

-Probation: A student who has met the initial eligibility requirements whose cumulative GPA falls below 2.5 or who does not complete 12 credits each fall and spring term will not be awarded the Lottery for the upcoming term.
-Students can re-establish eligibility by raising their GPA and/or completing missed credits.
-Fall deficits must be made up spring or summer of the same academic year; spring deficits must be made up during summer or fall of the same calendar year.
-Although no awards will be made during probation, all terms are counted toward the maximum number of eligible terms.
-Once a deficit is made up the student MUST submit a Petition for Leave of Absence or Reinstatement of Academic Scholarships Form by the end of the 3rd week of the semester they are requesting re-instatement of the scholarship.
+Probation: A student who has met the initial eligibility requirements whose cumulative GPA falls below 2.5 or does not complete 15 credits each fall and spring term will not be awarded the Lottery for the upcoming term.
+Students can re-establish eligibility if an exceptional mitigating circumstance which precluded the student from completing the requirements exists.
+To re-establish eligibility, students MUST submit a Scholarship Petition with a personal statement explaining the mitigating circumstance.
+Supporting documentation must also be submitted.
+Scholarship Petitions MUST be submitted by the end of the 3rd week of the semester for which a student is requesting re-instatement of their scholarship.

 If a student is NOT registered full time by the end of the 3rd week of classes, the student forfeits eligibility for the Lottery Scholarship and can no longer receive Lottery funding.

-Leave of Absence/Exception to Continuing Eligibility: Under certain highly restricted circumstances, qualified students may be approved for a leave of absence or exception to the Continuing Eligibility Criteria.
-A Petition for Leave of Absence or Reinstatement of Academic Scholarships Form with supporting documentation must be submitted to UNM’s Student Financial Aid Office for consideration.
+Leave of Absence/Exception to Continuing Eligibility: Previously qualified students may be approved for a leave of absence for cooperative education, military obligations, participation in a study abroad program, or other exceptional mitigating circumstance.
+A Petition for Leave of Absence with supporting documentation must be submitted to UNM’s Student Financial Aid Office for consideration.
 Students will be emailed once a decision is made or if additional documentation is needed.